hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/cloud_keypairs.rst

    * Format: String(32)
    * Synopsis:
+      Name of the cloud the keypair was queried from.

 * **fingerprint**:

    * Format: String(64)
    * Synopsis:
+      String containing the fingerprint of the keypair.

 * **group_name**:

    * Format: String(32)
    * Synopsis:
+      Group name associated with the cloud the keypair was queried from.

 * **key_name**:

    * Format: String(32)
    * Synopsis:
+      Name of the keypair as defined by the cloud.

 Columns: